etirouthier/keras_dna/docs/continuous.md

 ## Downsampling

-As previously stated `Generator` can be used to train a seq2seq model, the first sequence being the DNA and the second the coverage, the default behaviour is to return the raw sequence of coverage values at the center of the DNA sequence.
-Using the keyword `downsampling` makes the `Generator` labelling the DNA sequence with the whole corresponding sequence of values but downsampled (if `tg_window` is smaller than `window` then it should divide `window`, if equal then `downsampling` is useless).
+As previously stated `Generator` can be used to train a seq2seq model, the first sequence being a DNA window and the second the coverage, the default behaviour is to return the raw sequence of coverage values at the center of the DNA window.
+Using the keyword `downsampling` the `Generator` labels the DNA window with the whole corresponding sequence of values but downsampled (if `tg_window` is smaller than `window` then it should divide `window`, if equal then `downsampling` is useless).

 ```python
 from keras_dna import Generator